-4.5.009 A UCI MTB team classification for the event is drawn up by summing up the 3 highest scored points of each team in accordance with the "team classification" table in article 4.5.037.
+4.5.009 A UCI MTB team classification for the event is drawn up on the basis of the points won by the best 3 riders in accordance with the "team classification" table in article 4.5.037.

 For the cross-country Olympic, a separate team classification for men elite and women elite is drawn up.